tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 How a Test responds when given a parameter value that is not supported by the implementation is not specified.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
 Unless specified in the Specification, implementations MUST NOT use Response.status="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

-Implementers are encouraged to produce means of testing data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasable, but the logic of a Specification can be framed as a question on a data store.
+Implementers are encouraged to produce means of testing data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasible, but the logic of a Specification can be framed as a question on a data store.
 Such non-Framework implementations MUST NOT assert compliance with BDQ Core.

 Within the Response.result for an Amendment Test, the order of key-value pairs is not specified and MAY vary.

 ## 4 Extension Points (normative)

-A response MAY include a Response.qualifier (in RDF, a bqqffqd:hasResponseQualifier object property on an instance of a bdqffdq:Assertion).
+A response MAY include a Response.qualifier (in RDF, a bdqffqd:hasResponseQualifier object property on an instance of a bdqffdq:Assertion).
 This is intended as a place to include structured assertions concerning uncertainty in a response.
 This is also intended as a place to include structured assertions about the details of Amendment Tests (e.g. TRANSPOSED MAY be attached to a Response.qualifier for some Amendment Tests).

-MultiRecord (bdqffdq:MultiRecord) Measues that return counts where the input InformationElement is Response values from Tests on SingleRecords (bdqffdq:SingleRecord) MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percentages), the number of each value of Response.status encountered, and the number of each Response.result encountered.
+MultiRecord (bdqffdq:MultiRecord) Measures that return counts where the input InformationElement is Response values from Tests on SingleRecords (bdqffdq:SingleRecord) MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percentages), the number of each value of Response.status encountered, and the number of each Response.result encountered.
 Measures under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
 If it is desirable for any Measure to return more than a single number, Response.qualifier is the extension point to use.

 ## 5 Responses from Tests